microsoft/react-native-windows/packages/@react-native-windows/codegen/Document.md

 ### REACT_SYNC_METHOD

 `REACT_SYNC_METHOD` attaches to a function.
-Such function is exposed in the turbo module to JavaScript.
+Such function is exposed in the TurboModule to JavaScript.
 There is no guarantee about in which thread this function will be called.

 The syntax of `REACT_SYNC_METHOD` is `REACT_SYNC_METHOD(method, [optional]methodName)`